Eating and Drinking Support

 What happens at a dysphagia assessment?

-The assessment will take place at home or your child’s educational setting and will last approximately 1 hour.
-During the appointment, a therapist will take a case history and observe your child eating and/or drinking and may listen to their swallow using a stethoscope.
+An assessment will take place at home or your child’s educational setting and will usually take between 45 minutes to 1 hour.
+During the appointment, the therapist will ask questions about your child’s general health and development as well as their current eating and drinking.
+They will observe your child eating and/or drinking and may listen to their swallow using a stethoscope.
 You may be asked to offer a range of tastes and textures during the appointment and your therapist will advise you on what to prepare beforehand.

 What happens after assessment?